MaterializeInc/materialize/doc/user/content/overview/api-components.md

 clients.

 - Like tables, sources are structured components that users can read from.
-- Like clients, sources are responsible for writing data.
+- Like clients, sources are responsible for reading data.
 External sources provide all of the underlying data to process.

 By looking at what comprises a source, we can develop a sense for how this